timoxley/element-selector/Readme.md

 <a name="disable" />
 ### disable()
-Disables the mouseSelect instance.
+Disables the elementSelector instance.
 No more events will be fired, other than those to deselect/dehighlight the currently selected/highlighted elements.

 ```
-  mouseSelect.disable()
+  elementSelector.disable()
 ```

 <a name="enable" />
 ### enable()
-Reenables a mouseSelect instance.
+Reenables a elementSelector instance.

 ```
-  mouseSelect.enable()
+  elementSelector.enable()
 ```

 ## Compatibility